trln/trln_argon/README.md

 (this will fail unless you also have SECRET_KEY_BASE defined in your environment; it doesn't need to be the actual value in use by the web application for this purpose, however.)

+If you want, for any reason (typically, not in production) to use a different branch of the mappings repository, set the `ARGON_MAPPINGS_BRANCH` environment variable before starting your argon instance.

 When running in 'development' environment, the code mappings are loaded *once* at startup, because Rails doesn't cache in this mode and otherwise would be